PMDev483/cs-azure-integration-bicep/README.md

 #### Key Vault already existing

-When using our bicep files to set up Indicator Of Attacks, a Key Vault is created to store sensible information.
+When using our bicep files to set up Indicator Of Attack, a Key Vault is created to store sensible information.

-As per Microsoft's recommendation, The Key Vault is created with [purge protection](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview#purge-protection) enabled.
+As per Microsoft's recommendation, the Key Vault is created with [purge protection](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview#purge-protection) enabled.

 When deleting the resource group _cs-ioa-group_, the Key Vault gets soft-deleted.